 AlnicoSoft

 Microsoft Word field codes support 10 types of barcodes, including UPC, Code 39, and Code 128.
-We will be using “Code 128” to demonstrate the steps to create labels.
+This guide focuses on Code 128, the most commonly used barcode for product labeling.
 You will need to have a printer and compatible paper to print the labels.

 You may have an excel file containing all product details.
 If not, then the first step is to create an excel file.
 The format of the file needs to be as follows :